 SZUTEST, a member of Team NB providing CE marking service, is the Notified Body with the identification number of 2195 notified for medical devices by the Turkish Ministry of Health and the European Commission.
-SZUTEST is also accredited for ISO 13485 certification by TURKAK and IAS.
+SZUTEST is also accredited for ISO 13485 certification by TURKAK.
 We also perform biomechanical tests, EN 60601 tests and clean room measurements within our accreditations.

 According to current directive; “medical device” means any instrument, apparatus, appliance, software, material or other article, whether used alone or in combination, together with any accessories, including the software intended by its manufacturer to be used specifically for diagnostic and/or therapeutic purposes and necessary for its proper application, intended by the manufacturer to be used for human beings for the purpose of:

 - diagnosis, prevention, monitoring, treatment or alleviation of disease,

 - diagnosis, monitoring, treatment, alleviation of or compensation for an injury or handicap,

 - investigation, replacement or modification of the anatomy or of a physiological process,